Denpasar Traditional Market – Bali Places to Visit

 Denpasar Traditional Market History

 Denpasar Market is opened on 24 April 1984 by Bali ‘s Governor, Prof. Dr. Ida Bagus Mantra.
-Then after experiencing of the fire accident, it has been repaired in year 2000 at that moment Bali ‘s Governor is Mr. Dewa Made Berata.
-This market owns the broadness about 14.544 M² and broadly park 9064 M² which is built in four floors.
+After having fire accident, the government had repaired this market in year 2000.
+This market has the broadness about 14.544 M² and broadly park 9064 M².
+The market building is standing beside of river with four floors.
 The local people who go for shopping at this market are not only from environment of Denpasar community but also come from outside of town.
-The moment before the big holiday like Galungan, Kuningan, Nyepi and others, this market is always crowded by the buyer which are most of them the local society.
+The market crowd of people when big holiday like Galungan, Kuningan and Nyepi day.

 Denpasar Market is opened at 5 o’clock in the morning and close at 5 o’clock in the evening.
 Then, it is changed by the evening market opened from 05:00 pm until at 05:00 am the day after.
 Meanwhile at Senggol Market in Kumbasari is opened at 02:00 pm and closed at 11:30 pm.
 The unique of Senggol Market’s name is possibility taken away from the situation and condition of people movement on shopping where they each others jog because of visitor denseness.
 This Senggol Market is selling the variety of food, from the cheap Balinese, Javanese and Chinese cookery.
 It is also sell the various types of clothes from adult until children one.